nsidc/NSIDC-Data-Tutorials/notebooks/altimetry_harmonization/README.md

-# IceFlow Point Cloud Data Access
+# Altimetry Harmonization

 ## Summary

-The IceFlow notebooks provide information about how to access and work with airborne altimetry and related data sets from NASA’s [IceBridge](https://www.nasa.gov/mission_pages/icebridge/index.html) mission, and satellite altimetry data from
+These notebooks provide information about how to access and work with airborne altimetry and related data sets from NASA’s [IceBridge](https://www.nasa.gov/mission_pages/icebridge/index.html) mission, and satellite altimetry data from